VirtualMetric/virtualmetric-docs/docs/usr/admin/obj/README.md

 ## The Sender Queue

-TODO: Explain
+TODO: Describe

 ## The Router Queue

-The router queue uses the following objects:
+TODO: Describe

-TODO: Explain
+The **router queue**, in turn, uses the following objects:

 ### applicationlog